sampsyo/bril/bril-rs/brillvm/README.md

 ## Runtime

 You must have a linkable runtime library available in the LLVM bc format.
-You can get this by calling `make rt`
+You can get this by calling `make rt`.

 ## Usage